UCB-BioE-Anderson-Lab/C6-Node/README.md

 ## License

-This project is licensed under the [ISC License](https://opensource.org/licenses/ISC).
+This project is licensed under the [Apache License](http://www.apache.org/licenses/).

 ## Contributing